DragonSpit/HPCsharp/README.md

 Parallel CopyTo|List to Array|1.7X-2.5X faster

 Discussion on when it's appropriate to use parallel copy is coming soon...

+## Naming Conventions
+HPCsharp follows a few simple naming conventions:
+- SSE functions append "Sse" to the function name
+- multi-core functions append "Par" to the function name
+- if the function name clashes with C# Linq name, then "Hpc" is appended to the function name

 ## Blogs and Videos
 For details on the motivation see blog: